-A data concept is the class or family of a dataset for example: Loan Data, Stock Data, Position Limit Data, Retail Product Data, Patient Health Data, Interest Rate Data, etc...
-By giving data classes or "classifying" datasets we can transfer common understanding, rules and ML to datasets.
-This powerful technique allows a data steward to set up concepts once and enables the entire organization the ability to unify and standardize on common rules and terms, solving many metadata scale challenges.
+A data category is the category or family of a data set, for example, stock data, interest rate data, and so on.
+By giving data categories, or classifying data sets, we can transfer (apply) common understanding, rules, and ML to data sets.
+This allows data stewards to set up concepts once and enables organizations to unify and standardize common rules and terms, solving many metadata scale challenges.

-A semantic is the "semantic type" of a column or attribute of a dataset.
-All columns have a physical type such as String, Int, Date etc... but the semantic understanding of what type of String is in the column can be very important.
-It also allows us to enforce DQ validation rules out of the box.
+A data class is the semantic type of a column or attribute of a data set, for example email, zip code, and so on.
+All columns have a physical type, such as String, Int, and Date, but the semantic understanding of what type of String is in the column can be very important.
+Data classes allow Collibra Data Quality to enforce DQ validation rules out of the box.

-Owl's semantic scanning self identifies standard columns and automatically provides the proper protection.
-This makes it easy to get started adding common rules for specific use-cases.
+Collibra Data Quality's semantic scanning self-identifies standard columns and automatically provides the proper protection.
+This makes it easy to get started adding common rules for specific use cases.

 With the Run Discovery modal, you can run a DQ Scan to detect for the semantics assigned to a selected data concept.
 The Run Discovery algorithm automatically selects the best match if a column matches two or more data classes.
 Data class match criteria are determined by percent match and name distance.